lvladikov/ai-media/README.md

 *   **Reference**: [Bark Speaker Library (Audio Samples)](https://suno-ai.notion.site/8b8e8749ed514b0cbf3f699013548683?v=bc8cd1ed101043facc93a945395850fb)

 > **Example**: `python ai-media.py -a -am bark -p "♪ In the jungle ♪ [laughter]" --voice-preset v2/it_speaker_2`

+**3. Auto-Chunking & Unlimited Length** ♾️
+By default, the Bark model can only generate ~14 seconds of audio per pass.
+This script includes an **automatic long-form generation** feature.
+*   **Triggers**: This mode activates automatically if your text is long (>150 characters) or if you explicitly set a long duration (e.g. `--length 20s`).
+*   **Audio Length**: The final audio length depends **entirely on your text**.
+(The `--length` flag effectively serves as a "force split" switch for Bark).
+*   **Process**: The script splits your text into sentences and generates them in independent, stable chunks to ensure voice consistency.
+*   **Usage**: Just provide a long text prompt.
+    *   `python ai-media.py -a -am bark -p "This is a very long story..."`
+    *   `python ai-media.py -a -am bark --voice-preset v2/en_speaker_6 -p "This is the first sentence.
+And this is the second one!
+Now we can go on forever without the model cutting us off.
+Like I am continuing here for a long long time [laughter].
+Oh no [gasp], why did I do that!"`

 ### Video Models (`--video-model`)